-This document is a guide to the rights and obligations that arise when a consumer buys services from a trader.
+This is a guide to the rights and obligations that arise when a trader supplies services to a consumer.
 It answers questions that are commonly raised by traders about their obligations towards the individual consumer.

 If you are a 'person' acting for purposes relating to your trade, business, craft or profession then you are a 'trader'.

 A person can mean more than one individual - for example, if your business is a partnership of two or more people.
 A person can also be a company, a charity (or other not-for-profit organisation), a government department, a local authority or a public authority.

 If you are a trader that allows another person to act in your name or on your behalf you would still be responsible for those contracts - for example, if you employ people to make contracts for selling cars to your customers or you sub-contract with someone else to supply labour when building a wall.

 For the purposes of this guide, a 'consumer' is an individual who, in their dealings with a trader, is acting for purposes wholly or mainly outside their trade, business, craft or profession.
 Where a consumer presents themselves as a business (for example, by setting up a business account for buying a service) the law does not consider them to be a consumer.